Performing Arts in Libraries (PALS)

 The Performing Arts in Libraries (PALS) Program is funded by a Project Grant awarded by the Providence Department of Art, Culture & Tourism (ACT) and produced in partnership with BankNewport.

-Studio Playround fosters individual growth for children in Rhode Island by using the performing arts to promote acceptance & empowerment.
-To donate to our Camp Fund, please visit: Donate.
+Your gift creates access to theater education for kids in Rhode Island.
+Studio Playround fosters individual growth for children in our community by using the performing arts to promote acceptance & empowerment.

 Studio Playground is a 501(c)3 nonprofit organization.
 Donations are tax-deductible.